Article Published By: Nikolas V. Chugay., and Quang Quach, M.D.

 Introduction: Pectoral implants have been used to improve chest wall deformities, pectus excavatum, and Poland’s syndrome.
 We have implants bilateral pectoral prosthesis mainly to augment muscular inadequacy of the chest wall as well as to correct deformities.

 Materials and Methods: Since 1995, 16 males patients have receive pectoral implants.
 Fourteen patients has muscular inadequacy, 1 patient had Poland’s syndrome, and 1 patient had a small right pectoralis major muscle (probably from fuste Poland’s syndrome).

 Results: Most patients (14 of 16) developed temporary numbness of the upper inner arms that lasted up to 3 months.
 There were no other complications.
-One patient considered having larger implants but has not decided whether o undergo replacement as yet.
+One patient considered having larger implants but has not decided whether to undergo replacement as of yet.

 Conclusions: Pectoral implants cab be used to correct muscular or chest wall defects as well as to enhance chest contour with minimal complications.

 Pectoral implants were first used to repair deformities in the chest wall caused by muscle tears.1 Rupture of the major muscle is now more often repaired surgically to relieve weakness, pain, and deformity.2 Indications correction of both congenital and acquired chest wall deformities such as pectus excavatum, Poland’s syndrome, pectoral muscle tears, and muscular insufficiency.3 Although it is rare to perform chest wall enhancement in the female, except breast augmentation, pectoral augmentation has been performed for female bodybuilders or powerfully muscled women.3 The implants is placed through a transaxillary approach using a submusclar pocket, as in breast implantation.

 This report is a review of our experience with pectoral augmentation cases since 1995, intended to evaluate the effectiveness of the technique.